-a.

-- (1).
-Plan Requirements - (2).
-Written SubmissionRequirements - F.B.
-Sketch Plan Review - (1).
-Nonsubdivision (e.g., site plan) development applicants may choose to submit adevelopment sketch plan with design concept, at their discretion.
-Such submissions must comply with all related requirements. - (2).
-Review application form. - Any person requiring development review must submit an application on forms-prescribed by the Planning Board, together with a development plan and such submission contents as may be required in \$16.10.5.2.
-A complete application-consists of all the required elements.
-No more than one application/plan for a piece-of property may be under review before the Planning Board.
-No more than one approved final plan for a piece of property may exist. - (3).(1).
-Process; Planning Board or Staff Review Committee review. and decision.
-The Planning BoardReview Authority must, within 30 days of Sketch Pplan submission, act upon the Sketch Pplan as follows: - a.
-The Planning Board or Staff Review Committee must determine whether the sSketch pPlan proposal complies with the standards contained herein and must act to formally accept the Sketch Plan and authorize a Final Plan application submission. - b. ,-wWhere it deems necessary, make specific suggestions in writing to be incorporated by the applicant in subsequent submissions. - e.
-If the concept is approved, inform subdivision applicants in writing of the contour interval which will be required for the plans; and classify the sketch plan into one of two categories defined herein, as a minor subdivision or a major subdivision. - The Review Authority should provide guidance as to whether or not an onsite inspection will be required - d.
+- a.
+The Planning Board or Staff Review Committee must determine whether the Sketch Plan proposal complies with the standards contained herein and must act to formally accept the Sketch Plan and authorize a Final Plan application submission. - b. ,Where it deems necessary, make specific suggestions in writing to be incorporated by the applicant in subsequent submissions. - c.
+The Review Authority should provide guidance as to whether or not an onsite inspection will be required - d.
 For applications for a Minor Site Plan, the Staff Review Committee should indicate whether or not a public hearing will be required. - e.
-The applicant should provide an indication as to whether or not waivers from the submission requirements or performance standards will be part of the next phase of review. - d.f.
+The applicant should provide an indication as to whether or not waivers from the submission requirements or performance standards will be part of the next phase of review. - f.
 Any plan may be continued for a total period not to exceed 90 calendar days for good and sufficient reason (i.e., for revisions to be made, studies completed, or additional information submitted) and acceptable to both the applicant and the Planning Board.
 Such plan is automatically scheduled for the agenda of the next regular Planning Board meeting after the 90th day and action completed in accordance with the requirements and timing contained in this title, whether the applicant has accomplished the purposes for which continued or not. - i.
-The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan.
+The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan. - (2).
+Plan Requirements - a.
+The sketch plan must be submitted to the Planning Board at the time of, or prior to, the on-site inspection. - b.

-(4).(2).
-Plan Requirements

-- The sketch plan must be submitted to the Planning Board at the time of, or prior to, the on-site inspection. - b.
 The sketch plan must show in simple form on a topographic map the proposed site, subdivision, landscape architectural or architectural design concept, including streets, lots, structures and other features, in relation to existing conditions and municipal land use zone(s) regulations. - c.
-The sketch may be a freehand penciled sketch and must include the data listed below.

-(5).(3).
-Written Submission Requirements
+The sketch may be a freehand penciled sketch and must include the data listed below. - (3).
+Written Submission Requirements - a.

-- a.
 Any person requiring development review must submit an application on forms prescribed by the Planning Board, together with a development plan and such submission contents as may be required in § 16.10.5.2.
 A complete application consists of all the required elements.
-No more than one application/plan for a piece of property may be under review at a timebefore the Planning Board.
-No more than one approved final plan for a piece of property may exist. - a-b.
-General subdivision-project information must describe or outline the existing conditions of the site, including: - i.
+No more than one application/plan for a piece of property may be under review at a time.
+No more than one approved final plan for a piece of property may exist. - b.
+General project information must describe or outline the existing conditions of the site, including: - i.
 Covenants. - ii.
 High-intensity Class "A" soil survey and soil interpretation sheets. - iii.
 Available community facilities. - iv.
-Utilities.

-b.c.
-Proposed development, such as:

-- i.
-Number of residential or business lots and/or dwelling units;

-- ii.
-Typical lot width and depth;
+Utilities. - c.
+Proposed development, such as: - i.
+Number of residential or business lots and/or dwelling units; - ii.
+Typical lot width and depth; - iii.

-- iii.
 Price range;

-- iv.
-Business areas;

-- v.
-Playgrounds, park areas and other public areas;

-- vi.
-Protective covenants:

-- vii.
-Utilities; and

-- viii.
-Street improvements.

-G.C.
-Preliminary Final Plan Review